For more than 20 years, a new city has been rising to the east. Here are nine reasons to celebrate that right now.

 Wildlife abounds in the ranch—deer, otters, blue herons, sandhill cranes, wood storks, wild boar and an occasional bobcat crossing Hidden River Trail.
 The community was planned around nature preserves, and residents get out and use the many parks, trails and dog parks.
 You can fish on Lake Uihlein, at 160 acres the largest of Lakewood Ranch’s many lakes, and you can also see alligators—lots of alligators.
 (The largest they’ve removed, says a Ranch spokesman, was 8 feet long, although they’re typically 4 to 6 feet.)

 Lakewood Ranch isn’t on the Audubon Society’s annual Christmas bird count, but maybe it should be.
-“One night around sunset we saw snowy egrets, white egrets, white ibis and a couple of gorgeous roseate spoonbills in a swampy area near the apartments across the street from Lake Uihlein,” says Manatee Audubon Society secretary Jim Stephenson.
+“One night around sunset we saw snowy egrets, white egrets, white ibis and a couple of gorgeous roseate spoonbills in a swampy area near the apartments across the street from Lake Uihlein,” a Manatee Audubon Society member told us.
 “I got a great photograph of one of them in flight.”

 This is a family-oriented community with a capital “F”—every public school is A-rated, after all—and Ranchers love a festival or civic gathering.
 The annual Halloween Boo Fest draws hundreds people of every age, many in creative costumes, to Lakewood Ranch Main Street.
 Holidays Around the Ranch is another big celebration, with its horse-drawn carriage rides and hot cocoa.